 Under an additional protocol, States must provide information regarding the manufacturing, export and import of equipment and non-nuclear material that are especially designed and prepared for use in the nuclear fuel cycle.
 Controlling these kinds of activities requires cooperation between the SRA and other State authorities.
 For example, controlling and monitoring exports and imports of items specified in Annex II of an additional protocol may require coordination with a Ministry of Trade and Industry or a Ministry of Commerce.
-Preparing declarations on the location and scale of operations involving activities specified in Annex I of an additional protocol may require coordination with a Ministry of Science and Technology or a Ministry of Industry.
+Preparing declarations on the location and scale of operations involving activities specified in Annex 1 of an additional protocol may require coordination with a Ministry of Industry.